DVA Launches Sri Lanka Project

 Shanika Gamage: Dhamma School Coordinator

-Shanika Gamage, DVA’s Sri Lanka Project dhamma school coordinator.
+Shanika Gamage, DVA’s Sri Lanka Project Dhamma School Coordinator.

 Dhamma (Sunday) School Program

-The live programs usually include a power point presentation and a showing of our short film: Dharma Voices for Animals Sri Lanka Project: Heart or Tongue?
+The live programs include a Powerpoint presentation and a showing of our short film: Dharma Voices for Animals Sri Lanka Project: Heart or Tongue?
 We include the history of how Sri Lanka was largely a vegetarian island before the invasion and occupation by European powers and a call to Sri Lankans to return to their culture of non-harming and compassion.
 Our team also hands out six-page brochures in Sinhala introducing DVA and explaining why Sri Lankans should adopt a plant-based diet: